davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:contamination-proton>

 As shown in @fig:contamination-proton, contamination for protons exceeds that of pions.
-This difference results from the lower number of protons in the data sample, especially in lower range of transverse momentum.
+This difference results from the lower number of protons in the data sample, most prominently in the lower range of transverse momentum.

+The contamination includes contributions from both secondary particles and particles produced through interactions with detector material.
+In this work, both sources contribute to the contamination factor used for corrections.

-// TODO: talk about material
+// TODO: talk about why there is more material for protons?

 #pagebreak()

 === Efficiency correction weights

-Having calculated the efficiency histogram and secondary contamination, one can calculate the weights as:
+Having calculated the efficiency histogram and secondary contamination, one can calculate the weights as
 $
   w = (1 - C) / epsilon.
 $